Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

 Our second contribution is to provide a sub-optimality bound on control performance for constrained LQR.
-Using the same SLS framework, we quantify the excess cost incurred by playing a controller designed on the uncertain dynamics obtained from learning, in terms of both the size of the uncertainty sets and a type of constraint robustness margin of the optimal constrained controller for the true system.
+Using the same SLS framework, we quantify the excess cost incurred by playing a controller designed on the uncertain dynamics obtained from learning.
+The sub-optimality depends on both the size of the uncertainty sets and a type of constraint robustness cost gap of the optimal constrained controller for the true system.
 This allows us to provide the first end-to-end sample complexity guarantee for the control of constrained systems.